anuragg0107/Orders-demo/README.md

 - Responsive design for all screen sizes.
 - Ability to create a new user.
 - Ability to edit existing user data.
+- Using bootstrap for CSS.
+- Using FontAwasome for Icons.
 - Deployed on Vercel.

 ## Getting Started